gargsaar/singlepage_website_ni/_posts/2019-09-04-not-everybody-gets-a-second-chance.markdown

 He gathered the strength as he knew that this was his only chance.

 In a low voice, he said, "I am sorry."
-Followed by a pause.

-He resumed, "I feel sorry every day, every moment.
+After a pause he resumed, "I feel sorry every day, every moment.
 Please forgive me."

 A thought of forgiveness appeared in her heart, but the wound he had given her was too deep to heal.
 It was always in front of her.